 Below: Salmon spawning in a tributary of the Hoh River.
 This picture

 was taken in early January not far from the Visitor Center in the Hoh Rain Forest.

 3) You'll find a temperate climate rain forest.

-The Hoh and the Quinault Rain Forests are part of the only temperate rain forest climate system in the USA.
+The Hoh, Queets, and Quinault Rain Forests are part of the only temperate rain forest climate system in the USA.
 This system stretches along the entire coastline from Kodiak Island in Alaska through Washington and Oregon to the redwoods in northern California's "fog-belt."
 Learn more about temperate rain forest plants here.

 According to the National Park Service, “the old growth forests of the Pacific Northwest produce three times the biomass (living or once living material) of tropical rain forests.”
 I believe it – the majesty and the size of the giant trees, some of them up to 300 feet tall and 2 millennia old with girths of over 18 feet (6m), and the dense green and well-watered ecosystem is a thing to behold.